Chukobyte/learn-engine-dev/docs/getting_started/embedding_python.md

 print('hello world (from python)')
 ```

 Last but not least we terminate the python interpreter by calling `Py_Finalize()`.
 Not too bad of a start but we can definitely do better.
+You can check you code by looking at the source [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.getting_started/1.0.hello_python).

 We will want to execute scripts and functions from our engine and also be able to call functions within our engine from a python script.
 We will get to that soon, but next we will create a helper class to help make embedding python easier.

 ## PyHelper Class